 The bullying became so bad that his parents transferred him to a Christian boarding school.
 “I am learning about the Lord Jesus Christ and the Bible,” he says.
 “I get to pray regularly and read the Bible.
 I am happy here.
 Now I have many Christian friends.
 They have also been victims of persecution.”

 Shakib likes returning home to visit his family, but it’s also hard because hostility remains.
 “When my Muslim friends accuse my God falsely, I just keep silent and take the insults.
 Despite their hatred and anger towards me, I pray for them and try to find comfort knowing that my Lord was insulted and mocked even more than I am.
 I do not blame them, but I forgive them,” he says.

 Amongst Christians in Bangladesh, Shakib’s experiences are not unusual, but neither is his strong faith – helped by the prayers and support of their global family.

 Is it getting harder to be a Christian in Bangladesh?

 Yes: the country has risen four places in the latest World Watch List.
 Whilst daily pressure fell, there was an increase in violence against Christians, including the murder of eight tribal believers in April 2023 following clashes.

 How can I help Christians in Bangladesh?

 Please keep praying for your brothers and sisters in Bangladesh.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local churches to support persecuted believers in Bangladesh through training, distributing local-language Bibles and other Christian literature, literacy and socio-economic development projects, and providing emergency relief to victims of persecution.
+Open Doors works through local church partners to strengthen persecuted believers in Bangladesh through biblical training, Bible distribution, literacy programmes and socio-economic development projects, as well as emergency relief aid.